Celo was chosen from a pool of 800 applicants to bring blockchain-based cash transfer solutions to fight world hunger.

 Will Le, Celo’s Go-to-Market Lead, shared in a statement, “We are extremely excited to be working with an organization as committed to innovation and impact as the World Food Programme.
 WFP has the largest cash transfer program among international humanitarian organizations.
 We hope that our work with WFP will push the boundaries of possibility in the development sector and serve as a model for delivering aid to billions around the world.”

 Celo is building, and contributing to, a Platform and Protocol to foster a more connected society.
 Our goal is to positively impact the livelihood of billions of people around the world who today are involuntarily detached from the global financial system.
 In addition to financial inclusion, we believe there is an opportunity to create a more beneficial version of today’s money for everyone.
-You may request Celo’s whitepaper by emailing email@example.com.
+You may read Celo’s white paper at celo.org.

 If you or your organization is interested in learning more about Celo and potential partnerships, please send an email to firstname.lastname@example.org.